Hen Do Planning - Complete Planning Guide (updated for 2024)

 So you have decided when you are going, who is going and where your going.
-Now it is time to decide what plans to fill your hen weekend with!
+Now it is time to decide what plans to fill your weekend with!
 This is the fun part, there will be plenty of activities and ideas available for your chosen city.
 You just need to figure out whether you want day time activities, evening activities or both!
 As well as deciding if you want a meal booked and any other fun extras!
 So long as you have chosen some things to do you have got all the basics of hen party planning organised!

 Who should be Organising the Hen Party?

 When it comes to planning the hen party the person who should be organising it is the maid of honour or chief bridesmaid!
 It is common for the maid of honour to take the lead role of organising with some help off the rest of the bridesmaids or party guests.

 How Far in Advance Should you Plan a Hen Do?

 We would highly suggest having the hen do anywhere from eight weeks before the wedding.
 This way there will be plenty of time to recover from whatever you get up to.
 For example if you have an adrenaline filled weekend there may be some bruises that need to heal.
-It is also extremely important that there is at least 1 pay day in between the hen do and the wedding.
+It is also extremely important that there is at least 1 pay day in between the celebration and the wedding.
 This is so everyone can have fun and make the most of the experience without worrying about affording both celebrations.

 Tips for Hen Party Planning

 Give enough notice - Make sure there is plenty of notice so that there is more chance that everyone who has been invited is able to come.

 Be strict - It can be hard organising a hen party, so you need to be firm with your decisions and accept people's help, but when it comes to the final conclusion, it’s your call!